 Due West, South Carolina

 The campus of tiny Erskine College is chock full of elegant architecture and Southern charm.
-The college, which was the first Christian institution founded in the state of South Carolina, is located in the town’s historic district, and even has a spot on the National Register of Historic Places.
+The college, which was the first Christian institution founded in the state of South Carolina, is located in the town’s historic district.
+In fact, it even has a spot on the National Register of Historic Places!
 Erskine’s most iconic building is almost certainly Philomathean Hall with its Corinthian columns and interior Italian frescoes.
 Once the headquarters of the Philomathean Literary Society, the Hall was built in 1859 and is the oldest building in the aforementioned historic district.

 39. Whitworth University

 Whitworth University has the unique distinction of being top-ranked for both its beauty and its academic excellence.
 Situated in Spokane, Washington on 200 acres, Whitworth’s campus features hundreds of fragrant pine trees and an impressive collection of red-brick buildings.
 Happily, the university seems to value beauty on its campus.
 It has spent upwards of $100 million dollars in the last two decades to renovate older buildings and construct new, state-of-the-art centers for the sciences, visual arts, and recreation.

 Virginia Beach, Virginia

 Regent University sits on 70 acres in Virginia Beach, Virginia.
 The campus resembles a majestic Georgian manor house.
 It includes lovingly cared for gardens and greens, plus an impressive collection of columned brick buildings.
 Regent University students are fortunate to have access to plenty of beauty off-campus as well, as the Atlantic Ocean and Colonial Williamsburg are both an easy hop away.